Chlorine: Properties

+Gaseous chlorine stored inside a spherical container.

 Chlorine is the second halogen, being a nonmetal in group 17 of the periodic table.
 Its properties are thus similar to fluorine, bromine, and iodine, and are largely intermediate between those of the first two.
 Chlorine has the electron configuration [Ne]3s^{2}3p^{5}, with the seven electrons in the third and outermost shell acting as its valence electrons.
 Like all halogens, it is thus one electron short of a full octet, and is hence a strong oxidising agent, reacting with many elements in order to complete its outer shell.
 Corresponding to periodic trends, it is intermediate in electronegativity between fluorine and bromine (F: 3.98, Cl: 3.16, Br: 2.96, I: 2.66), and is less reactive than fluorine and more reactive than bromine.
 It is also a weaker oxidising agent than fluorine, but a stronger one than bromine.
 Conversely, the chloride ion is a weaker reducing agent than bromide, but a stronger one than fluoride.
-It is intermediate in atomic radius between fluorine and bromine, and this leads to many of its atomic properties similarly continuing the trend from iodine to bromine upward, such as first ionisation energy, electron affinity, enthalpy of dissociation of the X_{2} molecule (X = Cl, Br, I), ionic radius, and X–X bond length.
+It is intermediate in atomic radius between fluorine and bromine, and this leads to many of its atomic properties similarly continuing the trend from iodine to bromine upward, such as first ionisation energy, electron affinity, enthalpy of dissociation of the X2 molecule (X = Cl, Br, I), ionic radius, and X–X bond length.
 (Fluorine is anomalous due to its small size.)